Concordium/concordium.github.io/source/smart-contracts/general/contract-module.rst

 On the Concordium blockchain the smart contract language is a subset of `Web Assembly`_ (Wasm in short), which is designed to be a portable compilation target and to be run in sandboxed environments.
-This is perfect, since smart contracts will be run by bakers in the network, who does not necessarily trust the code.
+This is perfect, since smart contracts will be run by bakers in the network, who do not necessarily trust the code.

 Wasm is a low-level language and it is impractical to write by hand.
-Instead one would write the smart contract in a more high level language, which is then compiled to Wasm.
+Instead one can write the smart contract in a more high level language, which is then compiled to Wasm.

 .. _wasm-limitations: